 I mean what kid doesn't love their broccoli having eyes?
 Thank you Veggietales.

 Reusable ziplocks.
 Save money and avoid all those nasty chemicals!

 This is our favorite water bottle!
 This is stainless steal and made with silicone, so all the nasty chemicals are avoided.
-I have bought one for my son, he has had it over a year.
-Yes i Know we have kept up with it for a year.... impressive.
+I have bought one for my son, and he has had it for over a year.
+Yes, I know we have kept up with it for a year.... impressive.
 I was able to switch the top from a bottle, to a sippy, to a straw without ever buying a new bottle.